What is a patent?

 - Recommend a patent attorney experienced in the specific technical sector relevant to your invention, and work closely with them and with overseas patent attorneys to see your applications through to grant.

-- Provide a strategic overview on patent protection and specific risks in your particular area.
+- Provide a strategic and commercial overview on patent protection and exposure.

-- Assist with enforcing patents by means of actions for infringement in the High Court and Intellectual Property Enterprise Court and coordinate multi-national patent enforcement actions.
+- Enforcing patents by means of actions for infringement in the High Court and Intellectual Property Enterprise Court and coordinate multi-national patent enforcement actions.

-- Put your patent portfolio in order by ensuring that assignments and licences are properly recorded on relevant registers and ensuring that patents are assigned out of dormant companies before those companies are dissolved.
+- Assist in putting your patent portfolio in order by ensuring that assignments and licences are properly recorded on relevant registers and ensuring that patents are assigned out of dormant companies before those companies are dissolved.

 - Provide specialist corporate support in relation to transactions including mergers and acquisitions, where patent rights can be among the most valuable assets the target company possesses.
 This includes intellectual property due diligence, as well as drafting relevant intellectual documentation to support a corporate transaction.

-- Assess infringement risks and propose strategies for mitigating those risks, including advising upon patent clearance searches and freedom to operate reports.
+- Assist in assessing infringement risks and propose strategies for mitigating those risks.

 Like the vast majority of law firms we do not file patents ourselves, but have close links with patent attorneys who can provide filing services.
 We recommend and select patent attorneys based on their experience in different technology sectors in order to ensure the best scope and depth of protection for our client’s inventions.